UMMS-Biocore/debrowser/README.md

 # Batch Effect Corrections
 If specified metadata file containing your batch correction fields, then you have the option to conduct batch effect correction prior to your analysis.
 By adjusting parameters of **Options** box, you can investigate your character of your dataset.
 These parameters of the options box are explained as following:

 * **Normalization Method:** DEBrowser allows performing normalization prior the batch effect correction.
 You may choose your normalization method (among MRN (Median Ratio Normalization), TMM (Trimmed Mean of M-values), RLE (Relative Log Expression) and upperquartile), or skip this step by choosing **none** for this item.
-For our sample data, we gonna choose MRN normalization.
+For our sample data, we are going to choose MRN normalization.
 * **Correction Method:** DEBrowser uses ComBat <https://bioconductor.org/packages/release/bioc/vignettes/sva/inst/doc/sva.pdf> (part of the SVA bioconductor package) or Harman <https://www.bioconductor.org/packages/3.7/bioc/vignettes/Harman/inst/doc/IntroductionToHarman.html> to adjust for possible batch effect or conditional biases.
 For more information, you can visit following links for documentation: ComBat <https://bioconductor.org/packages/release/bioc/vignettes/sva/inst/doc/sva.pdf>, Harman <https://www.bioconductor.org/packages/3.7/bioc/vignettes/Harman/inst/doc/IntroductionToHarman.html> For our sample data, Combat correction was selected.
-* **Treatment:** Please select the column that is specified in metadata file for comparision, such as cancer vs control.
+* **Treatment:** Please select the column that is specified in metadata file for comparison, such as cancer vs control.
 It is named *treatment* for our sample metadata.
 * **Batch:** Please select the column name in metadata file which differentiate the batches.
-For example in our metadata, it is called *batch*.
+For example, in our metadata, it is called *batch*.

 Upon clicking submit button, comparison tables and plots will be created on the right part of the screen as shown below.